shaosh/Starwar/README.md

 This will install all dependencies.

-To build the project, first run this command:
+To build the project and monitor for updates, first run this command:

     npm start